 When it comes to editing and formatting, remember that the easier you make an editors job the more likely they’ll run your material and ask you for more.
 If it’s a brilliant piece, we may still accept it if it’ll take some editing work.
-That said, if it will take more than a couple hours to edit or format, we may as well have written our own material in those hours.
 Please take the time to proof read your work and carefully select your work.
 If you’re bored reading it, others probably will be too.

 Include a 1-3 line author bio with a 150*150 head shot.
 Include all links or instructions on what to hyperlink and where.

 Lastly, avoid the dreaded wall of words.
 Paragraphs on a blog should almost never be longer than 3-4 sentences.
 If it is longer, than it better be written beautifully.

 Please send all submissions to PTDCeditorial@gmail.com

 What Type of Content Are We Looking For?